Analysis | Washington Football Team free agency guide: Biggest needs, top targets, salary cap space

 It hopes to re-sign Scherff to a long-term deal, but it hasn’t ruled out using a second franchise tag to keep him for at least 2021.
 Doing so would cost $18 million for one season, as opposed to maybe $15 million a year on a longer-term contract.

-Washington hopes to retain cornerback Ronald Darby, according to people with knowledge of the situation.
+Washington is interested in retaining cornerback Ronald Darby, according to people with knowledge of the situation.
 Darby joined the team on a one-year prove-it deal in 2020 and now could be looking at a significant pay increase to $9 million or $10 million a year.

 Tackle David Sharpe is another candidate to possibly return, given Washington’s lack of depth at the position, and receiver Cam Sims may be tendered as a restricted free agent.
 If he signs an offer sheet elsewhere, Washington could match it or let him walk in exchange for draft capital.
 A second-round tender is projected to cost $3.38 million and right of first refusal only roughly $2.1 million, per Over the Cap.